isaacullah/isaacullah.github.io/_posts/2021-10-18-Web3D-pipelines.md

 These are 3D models created for the paper "Preserving the Past for an Uncertain Future: Accessible, Low-Cost Methods for 3-D Data Creation, Processing, and Dissemination in Digital Cultural Heritage Preservation."
 Presented at the 2021 Web3D conference special track ["Online Legacies And Cultural Heritage"](https://web3d.siggraph.org/call-for-papers/online-legacies-and-cultural-heritage/).

+Benchekroun, S., and Ullah, I.I.T.
+2021.
+Preserving the Past for an Uncertain Future: Accessible, Low-Cost Methods for 3-D Data Creation, Processing, and Dissemination in Digital Cultural Heritage Preservation.
+In The 26th International Conference on 3D Web Technology (Web3D ’21), November 8–12, 2021, Pisa, Italy.
+ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3485444.3507684

 You can download a [PDF version of the paper](/pdf/Benchekroun&Ullah_Web3d21-19.pdf), and the talk that accompanies these models is embedded here:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/rNSSpGW2MPs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>